SCM-NV/qmflows/docs/tutorial.rst

 | runtime    | Double        | Time spent in the simulation            |
 +------------+---------------+-----------------------------------------+

-On the background *QMWorks* has a mechanism to read the properties from the output files and make them available inside Python.
+On the background *QMflows* has a mechanism to read the properties from the output files and make them available inside Python.

  Communicating different packages